Boston Magazine Feature

 Made from a slice of fallen maple by artisan Spencer Peterman that’s then fired in a kiln with a food-safe finish, the Tree Stump Cutting Board retains its natural uneven shape and its life-defining tree rings. read more:

 Subscribe to our newsletter and become part of our community for exclusive offers and unique deals.
-The one-time code you’ll get is for regular-priced items, valid for a year, giving you plenty of time to choose your perfect item.
+Valid for a year, giving you plenty of time to choose your perfect item.
+COUPON NOT VALID ON ALREADY REDUCED ITEMS.

 "*" indicates required fields